sasivatsal7122/Automated-certificate-generator-using-pillow-cv2/README.md

 ### In either techniques u can adjust font-weight,thickness,font-size,font-color by changing values in their respective arguments

 # Note:
---> As of now (1.0.0) input can only given by .txt file format, tried using pandas and xlrd for reading .csv nd .xlsx files but it didn't work out as intended.\
+- As of now (1.0.0) input can only given by .txt file format, tried using pandas and xlrd for reading .csv nd .xlsx files but it didn't work out as intended.
---> No other issues, everything works fine\
+- No other issues, everything works fine
---> place you're certificate template with name strictly "certificate.jpg", update the co-ordinates for text placement, update names.txt -- # hit run and chillax!
+- place you're certificate template with name strictly "certificate.jpg", update the co-ordinates for text placement, update names.txt -- # hit run and chillax!
-### --> Under GPL-3.0 license you are eligible to use the code how ever you want, but do not copy paste this as you're work/project anywhere , if done so it leads to copyright violation,you can avoid it by giving credit to me by linking this repo.
+### - Under GPL-3.0 license you are eligible to use the code how ever you want, but do not copy paste this as you're work/project anywhere , if done so it leads to copyright violation,you can avoid it by giving credit to me by linking this repo.

 (ngl open CV, Pillow are dope af🔥!)